scipy-lectures/scientific-python-lectures/intro/numpy/numpy.rst

 >>> b = a.reshape((6, -1))    # unspecified (-1) value is inferred

-.. rubric:: Copies or views
+.. rubric:: Views and copies

 ``ndarray.reshape`` **may** return a view (cf ``help(np.reshape)``)), not a copy: